famished-tiger/loxxy/README.md

 ```

 ### 3. Running your program...
-Assuming that you named file `hello.lox`, launch the `Loxxy` interpreter in same directory:
+Assuming that you named the file `hello.lox`, launch the `Loxxy` interpreter in same directory:

     $ loxxy hello.lox